Submissions closed 8 October 2017

 We value the community’s thoughts and contributions to this process.

-There will be an opportunity for the public to speak directly to the mayor and councillors at an oral hearing on 9 November 2017.
+There was an opportunity for submitters to speak directly to the mayor and councillors at an oral hearing on 9 November 2017.

 There are links to further information about the legislation that enables this policy work at the bottom of this page.